Massachusetts Probation Service: Training and duties

+Authority and administration

 Probation Officers are state level law enforcement officers, who frequently coordinate with other Massachusetts governmental agencies like the Massachusetts State Police and other local police departments, Massachusetts Department of Children and Families (DCF), and other private medical and social and human service agencies.
 Massachusetts Probation Officers are authorized "police powers" by statute.
 Massachusetts General Laws (MGL), Chapter 276, Section 90, "Powers of probation officers; reports; records; inspection", reads:

 "A probation officer shall not be an active member of the regular police force, but so far as necessary in the performance of his official duties shall, except as otherwise provided, have all the powers of a police officer, and if appointed by the superior court may, by its direction, act in any part of the commonwealth.
 He shall report to the court, and his records may at all times be inspected by police officials of the towns of the commonwealth; provided, that his records in cases arising under sections fifty-two to fifty-nine, inclusive, of chapter one hundred and nineteen shall not be open to inspection without the consent of a justice of his court."

 The Office of the Commissioner of Probation (OCP), located in Boston, MA, serves as the central administrative office for the MPS.
 Appointed by the Chief Justice for Administration and Management (CJAM), the Commissioner establishes standards for probation practice, provides training to probation personnel, and qualifies individuals for appointment as probation officers.
 The Commissioner's Office also conducts research on statewide crime and delinquency trends.